Cost of Living in Queretaro

 Car Emissions

 Queretaro is stricter than other Mexican states about car emissions.
-If you buy a new car, you can get a 2-year sticker (called a Doble Cero) for around 849 pesos ($42).
+If you buy a new car, you can get a 2-year sticker (called a Doble Cero).
 After this has expired or if you buy a used car, you have to get your car checked for emissions every 6 months.
 For more details on emissions and maintenance, read our post:

 INCOME TAX

 If you are still a resident of the United States but work for a Mexican company, you can claim the Foreign Earned Income Exclusion (FEIE).
-You can earn the equivalent of $112,000 USD (as of 2022) in Mexico before you are taxed on your earnings by the United States.
+For tax year 2024, the maximum exclusion is $126,500 per person.
 If you work online and get paid exclusively by a company in the United States, you have to file income tax forms with the United States.

 SUBSCRIBE TO INTERNATIONAL LIVING